Understanding Your CP75 Notice

 What you need to do

 - Read the notice and the enclosed forms carefully.
-They explain the information you must send to us.
+They explain the items we're auditing and the information you must send to us.

-- Provide copies of the documentation we request to verify the items that we are auditing.
+- Provide copies of the documentation we request to verify the items that we're auditing.

 - Complete the response form by indicating which items your supporting documentation addresses and return the form with the documents you are submitting.